Supermagnum/supermorse-app/README.md

 - Iambic paddle mode B

 You can switch between these modes in the application settings or by sending commands via the serial interface.

+Benefits of Iambic Keying

+    Increased Efficiency: Iambic keying can reduce the number of strokes needed to send Morse code, allowing for faster transmission.
+    Reduced Fatigue: This method minimizes repetitive motion, which can lead to less physical strain on the operator.

+    Dual-Lever Paddle: The iambic key consists of two paddles.
+One paddle sends "dits" (short signals), while the other sends "dahs" (long signals).
+    Squeezing Action: When both paddles are squeezed, the keyer alternates between sending dits and dahs.
+This mimics the rhythm of iambic meter in poetry.

+Modes of Operation

+Iambic keyers typically have two modes:

+    Mode A: When both paddles are released, the keyer finishes the current element (dit or dah) and stops.
+    Mode B: Upon releasing both paddles, the keyer finishes the current element and sends an additional element before stopping.

 # Arduino firmware:
 The SuperMorse app supports multiple Arduino boards.
 Choose the appropriate firmware for your board: